-It is suggested the idea of connecting these ground stations via a computer network, which would allow their wider use.
-Such a mechanism would allow extension of the period of visibility of the satellites, and at the same time, an increase in the amount of received and sent data.
-To increase the number of stations available, the authors also propose to extend the network of educational ground stations because it has appropriate hardware and Internet access.
-Another idea is a simultaneous reception of satellite data from several ground stations, and then send them to the control system, which will merge the data packets.
+It is suggested the idea of connecting these ground stations via a computer network that would allow their wider use.
+Such a mechanism would allow extension of the period of visibility of the satellites, and at the same time, an increase in the amount of data sent.
+To increase the number of stations available, the authors also propose to extend the network of educational ground stations because it have appropriate hardware and Internet access.
+Another idea is a simultaneous reception of satellite data from several ground stations, and then sends them to the control system, which will merge the data packets.

 This paper presents the design of a distributed ground station network development and detailed proposal for its practical realization.
-Clusters formed at Center of Space Technologies TUM with at the faculties other research centers of Radioelectronics Telecommunications, and Computers and Information Technology and Mechanical Engineering aimed at extending directions of activity and research at the intersection of areas such as flight dynamics of spatial objects, orientation and stabilization, design of satellite attitude control systems, capturing images, satellite communications and data transmission to ground stations.
+Clusters formed at Space Technology Centre TUM with other research centers at the faculties of Radioelectronics and Telecommunications, Computers and Information Technology and Mechanical Engineering aimed at extending direction of activity and research at the intersection of areas such as flight dynamics of spatial objects, orientation and stabilization, and design of satellite attitude control systems, capturing images and satellite communications and data transmission to ground stations.

-Regarding the connection to a network of ground stations, common infrastructure will provide a new level of operational research and satellite communication for an unlimited number of researchers and PhD students, which will allow a more efficient implementation and promotion of space technologies.
+Regarding the connection to a network of ground stations, common infrastructure will provide a new level of operational research and satellite communication for an unlimited number of researchers and PhD students, this will allow a more efficient implementation and promotion of space technologies.

-2. STRUCTURE OF SPACE TECHNOLOGY EXCELLENCE CENTRE
+II.
+STRUCTURE OF SPACE TECHNOLOGY EXCELLENCE CENTRE

-The Centre of Excellence for Space Sciences and Technologies, (NCST) has been established by a consortium from Technical University of Moldova, academic institutions and some high-tech SMEs in order to take advantage of the benefits of space technologies and applications in Earth observations, meteorology and astrophysics.
-The goal of the NCST is to exclude the lack of scientists, engineers and technicians on the area of space research and development by dissemination of experiences in the space domain to contribute building of longterm partnerships between peoples from different European countries to run sustainable outreach activities which can act as a catalyzers, motivating pupils and students at different ages and education levels.
+The Centre of Excellence for Space Sciences and Technologies, NCST, has been established by a consortium from Technical University of Moldova, academic institutions and some high-tech SMEs in order to take advantage of the benefits of space technologies and applications in Earth observation, meteorology and astrophysics.
+The goal of the NCST is to exclude the lack of scientists, engineers and technicians on the area of space research and development by dissemination of experiences in the space domain to contribute building of long-term partnerships between peoples from different European countries to run sustainable outreach activities which can act as a catalyzers, motivating pupils and students at different ages and education levels.
 The RTD activities of NCST are focused on medium resolution interactive remote sensing and creation of flying missions by involving in these projects most students at different ages and education levels.
-These goals are supported by the concurrent development of micro- and nanosatellite platforms, an advanced ground control infrastructure and satellite integration facilities, as well as a series of multidisciplinary laboratories for developing and testing of satellite systems and components in simulated space environments.
+These goals are supported by the concurrent development of micro and nano - satellite platforms an advanced ground control infrastructure and satellite integration facilities as well as a multidisciplinary laboratories for developing and testing of satellite systems and components in simulated space environments.
 This Centre of Excellence for Space Sciences and Technologies provides students, early career engineers and enthusiasts educational resources in many aspects of space engineering.